HL7/fhir-shorthand/input/pagecontent/reference.md

 **Examples:**

-* Define an example instance of US Core Patient, with name, birthDate, race, and ethnicity:
+* Define an example instance of US Core Patient, with name, date of birth, race, and ethnicity:

   ```
   Instance:  EveAnyperson